 Editor’s note: We will update this list of the best horror movies on Amazon Prime regularly as new movies arrive on the subscription or we simply find something better.

 If you loved Hereditary, you shouldn’t miss Midsommar.
-This latest Ari Aster horror flick follows Dani — a grief-striken college student who joins her boyfriend and his friends on a last minute trip to Sweden.
-But the group don’t end up as tourists in Stockholm.
+This latest Ari Aster horror flick follows Dani — a grief-stricken college student who joins her boyfriend and his friends on a last-minute trip to Sweden.
+But the group doesn’t end up as tourists in Stockholm.
 Instead, they head to a small settlement to celebrate its fabled mid-summer festival that occurs only once in 90 years.
-At first, their hosts seem mildly bizzare but harmless.
+At first, their hosts seem mildly bizarre but harmless.
 However, things escalate quickly.
 Dani and company soon find themselves isolated and alone in the grips of a pagan cult.

 Midsommar builds its horror and absurdity slowly and purposefully.
 The film resembles a drug trip — surreal, outlandish, and gripping.
 The cinematography is eerily bright and colorful, creating a masterful juxtaposition between the visuals and the horrifying events unfolding on the screen.
 It’s one of the best horror films of recent years and without a doubt one of the best movies on Amazon Prime Video.